robot-motion/bench-mr/README.md

 where all the plotting tools are provided.

 ## Third-party libraries
-This project uses forks from some of the following repositories which are integrated into this project as submodules:
+This project uses forks from some of the following repositories:

 * [Open Motion Planning Library (OMPL)](http://ompl.kavrakilab.org/)
 * [Search-Based Planning Library (SBPL)](https://github.com/sbpl/sbpl/)